curl/everything-curl/usingcurl/proxies/socks.md

     curl --socks5 proxy.example.com http://www.example.com/

 The SOCKS5-hostname versions.
-This sends the host name to the server so there's no name resolving done locally:
+This sends the host name to the server so there is no name resolving done locally:

     curl -x socks5h://proxy.example.com http://www.example.com/